GuanhuaWang/codeGen/README.md

 `//[[[end]]]`

-It will generate the followings:
+It will generate the following c code:

 `void DoSomething();`